DOOR MATERIALS

 Add Milgard’s effective weather stripping and double-paned glass, and you have a door system built to handle the Pacific Northwest’s winters and summers.

-Lifetime Windows & Doors provides personalized project management and exceptional customer service.
+So, you want a new door and frame – where do you start?
+What do you need to build a door frame?
+It can be stressful to figure this out on your own, which is why it’s so important to work with a team like Lifetime Windows & Doors.
+Here, we provide personalized project management and exceptional customer service.
 If you have any questions about what door is best for your new home or replacement project, give us a call today.